pzrsa/parsam.io/posts/journey.md

 ---
 date: "2024-12-27"
-title: "From Google to Tesla - My journey from 17 to a mid-level software engineer"
+title: "From Google to Tesla: My Journey from a 17 y/o Gamer to Software Engineer"
 draft: true
 ---